pdsmart/MZ80A_RFS/README.md

 ### RFS Monitor

-Upon boot, the typical SA1510 signon banner will appear and be appended with "+ RFS" if all works well.
-The usual '\* ' prompt appears and you can then issue any of the original SA-1519 commands along with an enhanced set some of which original from the MZ700/MZ800 and others are custom.
+Upon boot, the typical SA-1510 monitor signon banner will appear and be appended with "+ RFS" if all works well.
+The usual '\* ' prompt appears and you can then issue any of the original SA-1510 commands along with a set of enhanced commands, some of which were seen on the MZ700/ MZ800 range and others are custom.
 The full set of commands are listed in the table below:

 | Command | Parameters                          | Description                                                                        |